PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

     - Search for the transaction hash of your NFT mint on the [Sepolia block explorer](https://sepolia.etherscan.io/).
         - For Metamask: The transaction will be under the `Activity` section.
-        - For other wallets: Search for your wallet address in the Sepolia block explorer and the mint will be the latest transaction.
+        - For other wallets: Search for your wallet address in the Sepolia block explorer; the mint will be the latest transaction.
         - Locate the minted Token ID under the `ERC-1155 Tokens Transferred` section.

     ![Block Explorer](/images/sepolia_blockexplorer_example.png)